 Leadership & Involvement

-- Council of Honors Students - The Council of Honors Students is a student group that develops and facilitates a majority of the social and philanthropic programs we offer for Honors students each semester.
-The Council of Honors Students annually hosts a Fall Picnic and a Halloween Party, participates in ISU's Homecoming, walks in the American Cancer Society's Relay for Life, and invites campus and community guests to speak with the Honors students.
+- Honors Council - The Honors Council is a student group that develops and facilitates a majority of the social and philanthropic programs we offer for Honors students each semester.
+The Honors Council annually hosts a Fall Picnic and a Halloween Party, participates in ISU's Homecoming, walks in the American Cancer Society's Relay for Life, and invites campus and community guests to speak with the Honors students.
 They also welcome ideas for other events and service projects from the Honors student body.

-- Honors Peer Advisors - Honors Peers Advisors are enthusiastic and experienced Honors students who mentor incoming and current Honors students during the fall semester, actively recruit prospective Honors students and promote participation in the University Honors Program, and organize orientation activities for new Honors students.
+- Honors Peer Mentors - Honors Peers Mentors are enthusiastic and experienced Honors students who mentor incoming and current Honors students during the fall semester, actively recruit prospective Honors students and promote participation in the Honors College, and organize orientation activities for new Honors students.

 Pictured above: Honors students having fun at the annual Fall Honors Picnic at Wolf Field.

 Honors students at Indiana State University are presented with many opportunities to build their resumes and network with professionals.
 The following are examples of some of the experiences in which Honors students may participate as they begin to prepare for their careers or graduate/professional school.

 - Career Preparation Programs - The Honors College regularly partners with the ISU Career Center to offer programs that will help you prepare for your future.
 We work with the Career Center to offer interactive workshops, designed intentionally with Honors students in mind, to help you build a resume, write a cover letter, prepare for interviewing, decide whether graduate school is for you, discover graduate school resources, apply for internships, network with professionals, etc.